cortex-lab/phy/docs/visualization.md

 #### Number of spikes.

-The parameters `controller.n_spikes_amplitudes=10000` and `controller.n_spikes_amplitudes_total=40000`, by default, bound the number of selected spikes per cluster and across the Amplitude View.
+The parameter `controller.n_spikes_amplitudes=10000` bounds the selected spikes per cluster.
+The default `controller.n_spikes_amplitudes_total=None` preserves that budget for every selected cluster.
+Set the total to an integer to share a fixed budget across the Amplitude View.

 *Note*: currently, this number is divided by 5 for the `raw` amplitudes, so as to keep loading delays reasonable.